FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Experiments

 Table \ref{tab:aucrocD20} shows similar results for \method w/ $D=20$, which is pre-trained on datasets with considerably fewer dimensions.
 Even in this limited setting, it performs on par with the 3$rd$ best baseline (ICL, with default HP) against 30 baselines, with an increased $p$-value (0.437) when compared to ICL\avg.
 On datasets with $d\leq 20$ which align with its pre-training data, it outperforms the top 5$th$ baseline and the majority of others.
 With \method pre-trained purely on synthetic datasets from a simple prior in small dimensions, these results showcase the prowess of PFNs for OD.

-Figure \ref{fig:rankboxplots} shows the distribution of ranks across datasets for all models.
-While p-values are the most statistically conclusive, \method achieves a relatively small average rank with notably lower ranks across datasets compared to the majority of the baselines.
-Appendix \ref{appendix:performance_pot} presents another comparison between detectors through performance profile plots \cite{dolan2002benchmarking}.
+{Figure \ref{fig:aucrocboxplots}} shows the distribution of {AUCROC} across datasets for all models ({See rank distribution in Appendix~Figure~\ref{fig:rankboxplots}}). \method achieves a competitively small average rank with notably {higher AUCROC} across datasets compared to the majority of the baselines.
+Appendix \ref{appendix:performance_pot} presents another comparison between detectors through performance profile plots \citep{dolan2002benchmarking}.

-\paragraph{Running time:~} Table \ref{tab:train_inference_time_compare} presents the total training time and the average inference time per test sample as measured on the largest dataset for \method and the top-3 baselines.
-Given a new dataset, \method bypasses model training (and HP tuning) and directly performs inference, with an average of 7.7 ms per sample (see Appendix Figure \ref{fig:ablation_time_on_gpu}).
-In comparison, all baseline methods need to train on each individual dataset preceding inference.
-This training time can be high for deep learning based models like ICL, and further compounded with training multiple models for hyperparameter tuning purposes.
-Even for non-parametric and/or shallow models like $k$NN and DTE-NP (which queries $k$ nearest neighbors), the training involves various data pre-processing steps such as constructing a tree-like data structure for fast (often approximate) $k$NN distance querying.
+\paragraph{Running time:~} Table \ref{tab:train_inference_time_compare} presents the total training time and the average inference time per test sample for \method compared with the top-3 baselines as measured on ADBench's largest dataset.
+Given a new dataset, \method bypasses model training (and HP tuning) and directly performs inference, within 7.7 ms per sample on average (see Appendix Figure \ref{fig:ablation_time_on_gpu}).
+In comparison, all baselines need to train on each individual dataset before inference.
+Training time can be high for deep learning based models like ICL, further compounded by hyperparameter tuning that requires training multiple models.
+Even for non-parametric and/or shallow models like $k$NN and DTE-NP (which query $k$ nearest neighbors), training involves various data pre-processing steps such as constructing a tree-like data structure\footnote{Both kNN (from PyOD~\citep{zhao2019pyod}) and DTE-NP use BallTree from sklearn~\citep{pedregosa2011scikit} for nearest neighbor search; however, kNN has extra computations after calling the BallTree, which might lead to the time differences for training and inference compared to DTE-NP.
+We encourage the readers to refer to the official implementations for details.} for fast (often approximate) $k$NN distance querying.